-If an employee is receiving a message that reads "Your Startwork Packet Type has not been built or published yet", go to Startwork Templates and make sure that packet type has been Built AND Distributed.
+If an employee is receiving a message that reads "Your Startwork Packet Type has not been built or published yet", or if you see "No Packet Assigned!" in Crew Management, go to Startwork Templates and make sure that packet type has been built AND Distributed.

 Not checking the packet before it gets Distributed!